Sunday, 2 July 2017

 We examined the menu with interest, but as we intended to eat out again in the evening, we confined ourselves to a single course for lunch.

 Keith, predictably, had a salade au chèvre chaud, while I had a ham and mozzarella salad.
 A basket of bread and a carafe of wine rounded out this little treat.

 As the Hotel du Dauphiné would not be open in the evening, we asked the advice of our hostess, and she suggested that we walk around the ring road as far as the Logis hotel, and then go up and have a look at the top of the town.

-We did this, finding no joy at the Logis (breathtakingly expensive, fawning waiters), but at the top of the town it was much more to our liking.
-The streets dangled downward from the central square like threads of a rather messy spider’s web, and there were many charming towers and turrets sprouting from the rooftops.
+We did this, finding no joy at the Logis (breathtakingly expensive, with fawning waiters), but at the top of the town it was much more to our liking.
+The streets splayed downward from the central square like threads of a rather messy spider’s web, and there were many charming towers and turrets sprouting from the rooftops.
 The Office of Tourism occupied what looked like a fairy castle.

 Almost face to face across the square we found a bar (le Café de la Place) and a restaurant (le Café du Nord).

 We went in to the Café du Nord and found that it would be open this evening, prompting Keith to lean over the counter and shake the hand of the surprised waitress (it is often hard to get a meal on Sunday nights).

 We booked a table, then retired to the camping ground, had showers, did our washing, and stretched out on our mattresses for an afternoon doze.
 This was not at all disturbed by the constant excited babble of the children at the sports field nearby – in fact we found it restful.

 When we set off to town in the evening, the camping reception building was still empty, which was odd, as it was a private, not a municipal, establishment.